 There are definitely other factors to consider, but it’s still pretty telling.

 So if you’re thinking about your new domain name, there’s probably plenty of reason to go keyword rich.
-And if you need help choosing a domain, building your website, and growing your practice, then as a digital marketing consultant who’s also a CPA I’d be happy to help!
+And if you need help with SEO for accountants, then as a digital marketing consultant who’s also a CPA I’d be happy to help!